diku-dk/mlkit-pldi23-gcsafe/README.md

 memory, running macOS 12.4.

-Simply running `make` should compile and run all benchmarks and produce a file `static.txt`, with benchmark results for the first four columns of Figure 9 of the paper, and a file `dynamic.txt` with benchmark results for the remaining columns of Figure 9.
+Simply running `make` should compile and run all benchmarks and produce a file `benchmarks/static.txt`, with benchmark results for the first four columns of Figure 9 of the paper, and a file `benchmarks/dynamic.txt` with benchmark results for the remaining columns of Figure 9.
+It takes about 20min to run all the benchmarks (and produce the two files), depending on your hardware.

 The precise results contained in the file `static.txt` should match closely the results of the submitted paper, as the compilation results